apache/openwhisk-deploy-kube/docs/k8s-dind-cluster.md

 testing purposes.
 It is not recommended for production deployments of OpenWhisk.

+Without enabling persistence, it is not possible to restart the Kubernetes cluster without also re-installing Helm and OpenWhisk.

+TLS termination will be handled by OpenWhisk's `nginx` service and will use self-signed certificates.
+You will need to invoke `wsk` with the `-i` command line argument to bypass certificate checking.

 Unlike using Kubernetes with Docker for Mac 18.06 and later, only the virtual master/worker nodes are visible to Docker on the host system.
 The individual pods running the OpenWhisk system are only visible using `kubectl` and not directly via host Docker commands.

-There does not appear to be a reliable way to restart the Kubernetes cluster without also re-installing Helm and OpenWhisk.